Law of salvage: The basis of marine salvage law

 A formal contract is not strictly necessary, provided there is evidence that the owner has acquiesced in the salvor's intervention.
 The assumption here is that when faced with the loss of his vessel and cargo, a reasonable prudent owner would have accepted salvage terms offered, even if time did not permit such negotiations.
 Even so, the shipowner is entitled to reject any offer of help, and would do so if the shipping line had already made arrangements with a professional salvor of their choice.

 There is no equivalent to salvage when ashore: a person who assists another on land has no entitlement unless a court deems that an implied contract had arisen, whether objectively or subjectively.

-Salvage is distinct from prize law, which is the seizing of property from the enemy at a time of war, for which a reward was made by an admiralty court sitting as a prize court.
-Prize law has fallen into disuse since the First World War.

 Recognized subject matter

 Traditionally, salvage only recognizes a ship or craft ("vessel"), cargo on board, freight payable, and bunkers carried on board as the subject of property in danger.

 The scope of salvage has been expanded by the 1989 Salvage Convention, and protection of the environment is part of salvage.
 Oil pollution can cause damage to the environment.
 If the salvor prevents oil pollution from happening, he indeed performs a valuable service to the community as mentioned by (1997) 1 Lloyd's Rep 323 (HL), pp. 326–328.
 Therefore, the salvor will be rewarded with special compensation, i.e., liability salvage instead of property salvage.

 The convention does not consider saving lives to be part of salvage, but if one vessel saves life and the other saves property, the arbitrator may apportion the salvage reward between them as he thinks fit.